appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

 this.socket.send(message);
 ```

-Upon successful connection, it logs a success message and sends a JSON-formatted message, allowing you to customize the payload based on your specific endpoint requirements.
+The above code sends a JSON-formatted message, allowing you to customize the payload based on your specific endpoint requirements.

 </dd>